Anxiety Management

 Your emotions want you to handle anxiety through avoidance and procrastination, in more severe cases through addiction.

-Lets apply something better then emotions.
+Let’s apply something better than emotions.
 The right thing to do is to expose ourselves to the problem.
 Gradually, in duration and frequency.
 This exposure is the only path to resolve the anxiety - aka work the problem.

 Oddly The more you avoid your anxiety, the worse it will get, at the same time The more you handle it, the less anxiety you’ll feel.
-So lets figure out how to reducing the overwhelming effects of the anxiety …
+So let’s figure out how to reduce the overwhelming effects of the anxiety …

 Identify the perceived threat - What is the exact/precise problem.